CodeBusters-Wordle-Crackdown/WordleCrackdown/CodeBustersWeb/README.md

 This module provides a physics based spring like parallax animation.

+## 5 Step: Install Node.js and run "npm i react-router-dom"
+This module provides a physics based spring like parallax animation.

-## N Step: Finally run "npm run dev"
+## 6 Step: Finally run "npm run dev"

-This will give you a localhost address where the website will be appering
+This will give you a localhost address where the website will be appering, just copy a and paste this address and this will show the current state of the website.